Key Takeaways

 12. Google Search Console

-Best for: Free backlink monitoring and indexing verification
+Best for: Free backlink monitoring, verification, tracking

 Pricing: Free